-As you can see, the Funnel 3.0 is a wonderfully smart and creative way to approach advertising in 2019.
+As you can see, Funnel 3.0 is a wonderfully smart and creative way to approach advertising in 2021.

 By warming an audience with educational content, deepening their connection to a brand with gated content, and then researching what they respond to (while happily remarketing all the way), paid traffic specialists can make their product stand out among the many.